decretist/ICMCL17/conference/ICMCL17.md

 and the first- and second recension *dicta*, including the *dicta* in *de Penitentia*.
-It employed stylometric authorship analysis that used a statistical technique -- principal component analysis of the frequencies of commonly occuring function words -- to arrive at its results.
+It employed stylometric authorship analysis that used a statistical technique -- principal component analysis of the frequencies of commonly occurring function words -- to arrive at its results.
 In contrast, this project is concerned with changes in the teaching -- the doctrine -- of the *Decretum* between the first and second recensions as indicated by the use of distinctive